Student Progression Plan

 - Effects of Alcohol and Narcotics

-* Any student whose parent makes written request to the school principal will be exempted from the comprehensive health components that include reproductive health or any disease, including HIV/AIDS, its symptoms, development, and treatment.
+Students may be exempted from the comprehensive health components that include reproductive health or the symptoms, development, and treatment of any disease, including HIV and AIDS, when requested by a parent in writing.
 A student who is exempted will not be penalized because of the exemption.

 Assessment and Support

 - Students are required by statute to participate in the statewide, standardized assessment program.
 Refer to the English Language Learners and the Exceptional Student, Assessment section for additional information.
 (F.S.
 1008.22)